We speak multiple languages :

 Is Tooth Extraction Painful?

 The short answer is no, thanks to anesthesia.
-At Franklin Dental Centre, your comfort is our priority.
+At Fort McMurray Smiles, your comfort is our priority.
 We use advanced numbing techniques to make sure you don’t feel pain during the procedure.

 What most patients describe is a mild pressure or tugging sensation, but not sharp pain.
 If you do feel anything uncomfortable, your dentist can immediately adjust the anesthesia.